aboveStars/apidon-bridge/kaan/README.md

         - `imagenet_class_index.json`: Contains the ImageNet class index for PyTorch model predictions.
       - `/tensorflow`: Router for TensorFlow image classification (To be implemented).
         - `tensorflow.py`: Defines the endpoint for image classification using TensorFlow models.
+    - `/utilities`: Contains the API utilities.
+      - `middleware.py`: A middleware component that handles API key authentication to secure access to the API endpoints.
     - `main.py`: FastAPI application initializer for the pre-trained models service.
   - `Dockerfile`: Docker configuration for the `preTrained-model-hosting` service.
+  - `dockerfile-compose`: Docker configuration for the `preTrained-model-hosting` service and security.
   - `requirements.txt`: Specifies the dependencies for the pre-trained model hosting service.

 - `/.gitignore`: Configures files and directories to be ignored by Git for the entire repository.